 Each morning, you will participate in interactive lectures and labs by Penn clinicians on the day’s featured topics, including transplant surgery, emergency medicine, cancer, resuscitation science, kidney disease and sports medicine.
 Afternoons will be devoted to a variety of hands-on, virtual and simulated experiences at Penn’s Clinical Simulation Center and other sites.

-Dr. Morrison is Professor of Medicine, the Senior Vice Dean for Education and Director of the Office of Academic Programs at the Perelman School of Medicine at the University of Pennsylvania.
+Dr. Morrison is Emeritus Senior Vice Dean for Medical Education at the Perelman School of Medicine at the University of Pennsylvania.
 For over 30 years, she has been actively involved in directing educational programs in the Renal Division, Department of Medicine, the Perelman School of Medicine and nationally, in the Clerkship Directors in Internal Medicine (CDIM) organization.
 Her longstanding and continuing contributions as an outstanding medical educator, medical curricula designer, and medical education administrator, both at the Perelman School of Medicine and nationally, have earned her a well-deserved national and local reputation.

 Gregg Lipschik, MD is an NIH-trained critical care specialist and pulmonologist.
 He is co-director of the Penn Medicine Clinical Simulation Center, director of the Patient Safety Fellowship at the Philadelphia VA Hospital, was previously director of the Medical ICU at the Philadelphia VA Hospital and a laboratory researcher studying Pneumocystis pneumonia in patients with AIDS.
 Dr. Lipschik has won numerous teaching awards, he directs the second year medical students’ Pulmonary Course at Penn and teaches in several other courses and venues.